-The therapy regimen consisted of III CHOP, I R-CHOP, and III R (the planned CHOP in combination with rituximab was discontinued prematurely because of leucopoenia).
-For the period of administration of monoclonal antibodies and chemotherapy, the dosage of basic immunosuppressive drugs was reduced while maintaining stable graft function, that is, tacrolimus 2 mg/day with level range 1.5-3.5 ng/ml; total daily dose of mycophenolate mofetil decreased to 250 mg/day.
-Eighteen months after diagnosing PTLB, mycophenolate mofetil was excluded and mTOR inhibitor (sirolimus) was introduced at a dosage providing an average drug concentration of 5 ng/ml.
+The therapy regimen consisted of III CHOP, I R-CHOP and III R (the planned CHOP in combination with rituximab was discontinued prematurely because of leucopoenia).
+For the period of administration of monoclonal antibodies and chemotherapy, the dosage of basic immunosuppressive drugs was reduced while maintaining stable graft function, that is, tacrolimus 2mg/day with level range 1.5 to 3.5 ng/ml; total daily dose of MMF decreased to 250mg/day.
+Eighteen months after diagnosing PTLB, MMF was excluded and mTOR inhibitor (sirolimus) was introduced at a dosage providing average drug concentration of 5ng/ml.

-Disease reassessment six months after the onset of immunomodulatory and chemotherapy revealed regression of the pathological changes in the lungs and regression of lymphadenomegaly in the abdomen; however, the oesophageal stenosis persisted.
-After a five-year and ten-year period, the application of the aforementioned diagnostic procedures along with additional PET scan of the neck, the chest, and the abdomen confirmed the absence of recurrent disease.
+Disease reassessment 6 months after the onset of immunomodulatory and chemotherapy revealed regression of the pathological changes in the lungs and regression of lymphadenomegaly in the abdomen; however, the oesophageal stenosis persisted.
+After a five-year and ten-year period, the application of aforementioned diagnostic procedures along with additional PET scan of the neck, chest and abdomen confirmed the absence of recurrent disease.
 Graft function stability was preserved, whereas oesophageal stenosis was identified as the only consequence of the PTLD therapy (Figure 3).